radaladar/GFAndroidTest/README.md

 * on load fetch the most popular movies and display it in a RecyclerView
 * open a detail page if the user clicks on a movie

+For image loading, use Picasso or Glide.
+The minSDKVersion should be 19.

 For plus points:

 * Animations (Tip: https://github.com/lgvalle/Material-Animations)
 * Search functionality on list page
 * CollapsingToolbar on detail page (https://antonioleiva.com/wp-content/uploads/2015/07/collapsing-toolbar-layout.gif)
-* No internet case error handling
+* No internet case handling

 Tips!
 We’re looking for: